mze-runner/amn-store/README.md

 #### `pull` vs `pop`

-`pull` and `pop` function are identical signature wise.
-The only difference is behind the scene. `pop` function remove object from the store once you extract it.
+`pull` and `pop` function are identical signature wise. `pop` function remove object from the store once you extract it.

 ## Compatibility with TypeScript

-In order to support types `Amn Store` provides `typescript` version of `pull` and `pop` functions to help to cast a type of object at extract from store.
+In order to support types `Amn Store` provides `typescript` version of `pull` and `pop` functions to help to cast a type of object at extractions from the store.

 `pullts` and `popts`, both works in the same way as javascript brothers, but you have to supply object interface at call.